EdLlewellin/PyroTracker/README.md

     * "Tracks" tab: Lists all tracks with controls for deletion, selection, and visibility.
     * "Points" tab: Displays points (Frame, Time (s), X, Y) for the active track. **Column headers (X, Y) indicate current display units (pixels or meters).**
     * "Frame Advance" panel: Controls for the auto-advance feature.
-    * "Scale Configuration" panel: Controls for setting the m/px scale and toggling display units.
+    * "Scale Configuration" panel: Controls for setting the m/px scale, toggling display units, and **toggling scale bar visibility.**
     * "Coordinate System" panel: Controls for selecting coordinate system, setting custom origin, viewing live cursor positions (in both pixels and meters), and toggling origin marker visibility.
 * **Save/Load Tracks:**
     * Save all current track point data to a CSV file via `File -> Save Tracks As...`.
 The CSV includes a header with video metadata (filename, dimensions, frame count, FPS, duration), application version, coordinate system settings, **scale factor, and data units (px or m)**.
 Coordinates are saved in the chosen system and unit.